Frequently Asked Questions

 We are interested in journalists, educators and communication professionals who have a strong interest in digital media and in advancing the adoption of technology in their organizations and to further their career goals.

-Do we accept applicants who work for non-journalistic organizations?
+Do we accept registrants who work for non-journalistic organizations?

 Yes.
 Our focus is on developing your skills to utilize digital media as a communications tool.